antoniofull/thexpatmagazine.com/src/pages/blog/2020-09-12-moving-to-spain-everything-you-need-to-know.md

 With this article we are going to tell you everything you need to know if you are planning to move and live in Spain for long term.

+### Table of contents

+* #### the Country
+* #### The Expat Community in Spain
+* #### Major cities
+* #### Languages

 ### The country.

-Spain is the second most visited country in the world, according with weforum (link: <https://www.weforum.org/agenda/2020/06/most-visited-countries-world-tourism-organization>)
+Spain is the second most visited country in the world, according with [Weforum](https://www.weforum.org/agenda/2020/06/most-visited-countries-world-tourism-organization)

-The country is divided in 17 autonomous communities and 2 autonomous cities.
+Spain is divided in 17 autonomous communities and 2 autonomous cities.
 The autonomous cities are Ceuta and Melilla, which are located in the Africa, at the border with Morocco.

 Although the word autonomous might make think to a federal state, Spain is instead a decentralised state.
-It means that every community (comunidad) always depend on the main government, located in the capital Madrid.
+It means that every community (Comunidad) always depend on the main government, located in the capital Madrid.

 A side note:

 Apart from being hit hard by COVID, Spain has also been on the news for the Catalunya independence ongoing issue.
-But despite what it looks for, it is still a pretty safe country and, even if not living in, a visit to Barcelona is a must for every tourist.
+But despite what it looks for, it is still a pretty safe country and -even if not living in - [a visit to Barcelona is a must for every tourist.](https://www.thexpatmagazine.com/blog/2014-11-16-27-reasons-barcelona-best-city-world/)

 ### The Expat Community